nerooc/graphs/Lab04/README.md

 ## Task 3 - Random Strongly Connected Components Digraph and Bellman-Ford's algorithm

-The program generates random complement digraph and runs Bellman-Ford algorithm on it to find all shortests paths to each vertex starting from chosen vertex.
+The program generates random complement digraph and runs Bellman-Ford algorithm on it to find all shortest paths to each vertex starting from chosen vertex.

 ### How to run the program